wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 4.2.0

-Specifies the interval (seconds) of the scan that checks if any configured symbolic link has been changed.
+Specifies an interval in seconds for configured symbolic links to be checked for a change in their target directory.

 +--------------------+------------------------------+
 | **Default value**  | 600                          |